jdrusso/docker_westpa/readme.md

 As before, look at the output to get the token for the notebook.
 Navigate to localhost:1336 and enter that token to open the notebook.

 From inside the notebook, you should be able to run the first few cells to initialize and run the simulation.

+# IMPORTANT: Data persistence

+When running this, a directory `/odld` is created within the Docker container, and simulations are run within that.

+To enable analysis after the run, a Docker volume is created and mounted at `/odld` when launched.
+A volume provides a persistent store of data that can be mounted in the container, or additionally, mounted on your local filesystem for further analysis.

+Between calls to `docker-compose up`, though, the volume will be reused.
+This can cause some unexpected behavior if you're expecting a fresh simulation directory every time.
+To wipe out the old volume and use a new one, do `docker-compose down -v`.
+I'm still understanding best practices for interacting with volumes, but this does the trick for now.

 # TODO